All Episodes

 There's a different attitude about how to protect the American people.

-Well, yeah, but you've got, as you just said, you've got a you've you've got a sizable uh majority of people, not a majority, but sizable number of Democrats who are trying to stop you from even finding these people.
+Well, yeah, but you've got, as you just said, you've got a sizable majority of people, not a majority, but a sizable number of Democrats who are trying to stop you from even finding these people.

 Let me go through a list of things.

-Everything from blowing up the uh financial tracking program that you had to trying to destroy the Patriot Act or trying to destroy your foreign surveillance act.
+Everything from blowing up the financial tracking program that you had to trying to destroy the Patriot Act to trying to destroy your Foreign Surveillance Act.

-The American people are outraged about this, Mr. President, because this they consider this they remember 9-11, and and they know that this is uh uh not just a mere episodic event in their lives, and they want to know when these people, media and leakers, are going to be held accountable for this action that to them is an attempt to sabotage and undermine victory over this enemy.
+The American people are outraged about this, Mr. President, because they consider this, they remember 9-11, and they know that this is not just a mere episodic event in their lives, and they want to know when these people, media and leakers, are going to be held accountable for this action that to them is an attempt to sabotage and undermine victory over this enemy.

 Yeah.

-Well, I I share the concerns of the uh of the people who wonder why there are leaks which tell the enemy how we're conducting the war against them.
+Well, I share the concerns of the people who wonder why there are leaks which tell the enemy how we're conducting the war against them.

-I obviously as the commander-in-chief uh rush, I am deeply concerned about our secrets being made known, and there's a Justice Department task force or Justice Department group that are in the process of gathering the information necessary to find whether or not they can find the leakers.
+And there's a Justice Department task force or a Justice Department group that are in the process of gathering the information necessary to find whether or not they can find the leaguers.

-Uh but you you talk about the fact that some people don't want to give us the tools necessary to fight the war, all that means is we gotta win on November seventh.
+But you talk about the fact that some people don't want to give us the tools necessary to fight the war.

 Now, I recognize some people don't think we're in a war.

-And the idea that you know some in Congress don't agree with me, I accept, but they should not uh deny the tools necessary to this government to do our most important job.
+And the idea that some in Congress don't agree with me, I accept, but they should not deny the tools necessary to this government to do our most important job.

 And that's the fundamental issue in this campaign.

-You riled the press court, one of your press conferences at the White House um uh when you intimated that their work in Iraq has uh sometimes advanced the cause of the enemy.
+You riled the press court one of your press conferences at the White House when you intimated that their work in Iraq has sometimes advanced the cause of the enemy.

 And there's a recent example of this.